 What You Should Know About EnFact, Our Fraud Monitoring System

 At 3Rivers, we use a combination of security features to help protect your accounts against various types of fraud, from local scams, to nationwide data breaches, and more.
-It's crucial that you are aware of the products and services that are working for you, as some of them may require your attention and engagement to ensure they perform at an optimal level.
+It's crucial that you're aware of the products and services that are working for you, as some of them may require your attention and engagement to ensure they perform at an optimal level.

 EnFact, our fraud monitoring system, is a powerful tool that is constantly working to catch suspicious activity on your debit and credit card accounts.
 When suspicious activity is detected, EnFact will contact you via phone call and/or text message to verify that the transactions made, or those attempting to be made, are coming from you and not a scammer.

 It can be unexpected, and perhaps unsettling, to receive a phone call asking you about your purchase history, especially if you're away on vacation or don't recall making out-of-the-ordinary purchases recently.
 However, it's important to keep in mind that a call from EnFact is an example of 3Rivers fraud protection working to guard your identity and your accounts.
 More importantly, you need to respond to these calls, as failing to do so may leave the door open for fraud to occur or result in your card being frozen from future use in order to prevent it.